 Most public companies realize that the Securities and Exchange Commission (the “SEC”) is a law enforcement agency.
 Receiving an SEC subpoena is a new experience for most market participants.
 SEC Actions can involve a case in federal court or an administrative action.
 They can be informal or formal.
 Any SEC subpoena should be taken seriously.
 SEC actions can result in penalties, fines and injunctions and lead to referrals to criminal agencies.
 The SEC’s Enforcement Division functions as the enforcement arm of the SEC.
-It is the Division of Enforcement that commences investigations of potential securities law violations, by recommending that the SEC bring SEC actions in federal court or before an administrative law judge, and by prosecuting the cases on the SEC’s behalf.
+SEC Division of Enforcement commences investigations of potential securities law violations, by recommending that the SEC bring SEC actions in federal court or before an administrative law judge, and by prosecuting the cases on the SEC’s behalf.

 The SEC’s Division of Enforcement collects evidence of securities law violations.
 This evidence comes from market surveillance activities, investor tips and complaints, other Divisions and Offices of the SEC, the self-regulatory organizations such as the Financial Industry Regulatory Authority (“FINRA”) and other securities industry sources, and news and/or media reports.

 SEC investigations are conducted privately.
 Facts are developed to the fullest extent possible through informal inquiry, interviewing witnesses, examining brokerage records, reviewing trading data, and other methods.
 With a formal order of investigation, the Division’s staff may compel witnesses by subpoena to testify and produce books, records, and other relevant documents.
 After an investigation, the Division of Enforcement’s staff presents their findings to the SEC for its review.